brandon-mason/CS4337-project/README.md

    Download FluidSynth from the official website or use a package manager like Chocolatey.

 4. **Download a SoundFont file** (optional):
-   - Download a free SoundFont like "FluidR3_GM.sf2"
+   - Download a free SoundFont
-   - Place it in the project directory or specify the path when running
+   - Place it in the soundfonts folder in the project directory

 ## Usage